Skip to main content

 After-hours coverage

 Every overnight conversation lands in one queue — name, number, what they need — sorted for the front desk at open.
-Messages the guardrail flags for urgent symptoms skip the queue and route to your escalation script.

 Screening intake